ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-The ConnectionReceived event occurs when a RemoteEndpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Content has been received from the RemoteEndpoint (for connectionless protocols), causing a new Connection to be created.
+The ConnectionReceived event occurs when a RemoteEndpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Message has been received from the RemoteEndpoint (for connectionless protocols), causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the